droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

 <p>An enormous beast's carcass lies crookedly across the bottom of the cliff beside the cave's mouth—an enormous elk, easily as tall as two men standing atop each other's shoulders.
 Much of the flesh has been stripped from its bones, and its entire throat has been ripped away.</p>
 </div>

-A successful DC 12 Wisdom (Medicine) check reveals that the elk's throat was torn away by a single massive set of jaws, easily large enough to devour a humanoid's torso whole.
+A successful DC 12 Medicine check reveals that the elk's throat was torn away by a single massive set of jaws, easily large enough to devour a humanoid's torso whole.

 > [!info]+ **Interior Lighting**
 > No torches line the walls of the cave.
 Instead, small clusters of glowing yellow fungus line the walls in their place, each cluster providing dim light in a 5-foot-radius.